AlgoLab/galig/docs/genomewide.md

 that aims to speed up the process of filtering reads that map to genes under investigation.

-The genome-wide pipeline of ASGAL is mainly based on the **quasi-mapping** algorithm of [Salmon](https://combine-lab.github.io/salmon/) and it can be summarized as follows:
+The genome-wide mode of ASGAL is mainly based on the **quasi-mapping** algorithm of [Salmon](https://combine-lab.github.io/salmon/) and it can be summarized as follows: